Azure/PySpark-Predictive-Maintenance/README.md

 ## Acknowledgement

-Special thanks to Said Bleik, Yiyu Chen and Ke Huang for great discussions on PySpark.
+Special thanks to Said Bleik, Yiyu Chen and Ke Huang for great discussions about PySpark.
 Thank Fidan Boylu Uz for proof reading and modifying the tutorial materials.

 ## Contributing and Adapting